kingston-hackSpace/Interactive_Graphics/README.md

 ----
 ## p5.js:

-p5.js is best used for 2D (and simple 3D) interactive graphics **in the browser**.
+Best used for **2D (and simple 3D) interactive graphics in the browser**.

-Supports interaction through the mouse, keyboard, webcam and audio, as well as microcontrollers and Raspberry Pi.
+Simple interaction through the mouse, keyboard, webcam and audio.

+Interaction with sensor via microcontrollers and Raspberry Pi requires WebSockets, APIs or server bridges.

-It is a good choice when a project needs to run online and respond to user input or live data.
+Good choice when a project needs to run online and respond to user input or live data, without complex 3D requirements.

 Open-Source and Free.